 The fastest route to becoming a pharmacy technician is through a certificate or diploma program.
 These take around two semesters, or one year to complete.
 Some states will require you to pass a certification exam after your program.
 Pharmacy technician associate’s degree programs provide a greater depth of study in the pharmaceutical sciences and in management and customer service, as well as general education classes.
 Associate’s degree programs take approximately two years to complete.
 Prospective pharmacy technicians who are considering an undergraduate degree in the future may want to go with an associates’ degree, as many of their credits can be applied to a future degree.
 Those who graduate from an associate’s degree program may find themselves in greater demand or eligible for more generous compensation.
 Often, degree holders are better positioned for advancement.
 The choice between these two paths will depend on your goals and the amount of money you have available to invest in your education, but it is important to select a program that is accredited.

-After you have determined whether you want to attain a certificate or degree, and if you want to enroll in an online college or go to classes on campus, you can start to narrow your school options.
-There are many pharmacy tech programs to pick from in the Athens AL area and throughout the USA, so you should develop a list of qualifying questions so that you can contrast community colleges and technical schools.
-As we discussed in our introduction, you will undoubtedly initially look for schools that are within both your financial budget and commuting distance from your Athens home.
-If you are willing to relocate or are going to enroll in an online pharmacy tech school, then location may not be critical.
-But there are several other variables that you must take into consideration in order to properly compare programs.
-The questions below will help you to gather that information and help you to make your ultimate choice.
+After you have decided whether you want to attain a degree or a certificate, and if you prefer to enroll in an online college or attend classes on campus, you can start to narrow your school options.
+There are numerous pharmacy tech colleges to choose from in the Athens AL area and throughout the Country, so you should develop a list of qualifying questions so that you can contrast colleges and trade schools.
+As we covered in our introduction, you will probably initially look for programs that are within both your financial budget and driving distance from your Athens home.
+If you are willing to move or are have decided to enroll in an online pharmacy tech program, then location may not be significant.
+But there are many other factors that you should consider in order to adequately compare colleges.
+The following questions will help you in gathering that information and help you to make your final decision.

-Is the Pharmacist Tech College Accredited?
-Most pharmacist tech colleges and vocational schools have obtained a national or regional accreditation.
-One of the most respected accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
-Colleges earning accreditation from the ASHP have been screened and verified to provide a comprehensive quality education.
-Online schools may also obtain accreditation from the Distance Education and Training Council, which deals solely with online or distance education.
-Be sure to verify that the degree or certificate program as well as the college you choose are accredited by a U.S. Department of Education acknowledged accrediting organization.
-Besides helping ensure that you receive a quality education, it might assist in securing financial assistance or student loans, which are frequently not offered for non-accredited schools.
-Also, certification may mandate that the program of training is accredited.
-And many Athens AL employers will only hire entry level employees that have earned a degree from an accredited school.
+Is the Pharmacy Tech College Accredited?
+Many pharmacist technician colleges and vocational schools have acquired a national or regional accreditation.
+Among the most highly regarded accrediting organizations is the American Society of Health-System Pharmacists (ASHP).
+Programs earning accreditation from the ASHP have been screened and verified to furnish a complete quality education.
+Online schools may also obtain accreditation from the Distance Education and Training Council, which deals exclusively with online or distance learning.
+Be sure to confirm that the certificate or degree program together with the school you choose are accredited by a U.S. Department of Education sanctioned accrediting agency.
+In addition to helping ensure that you get a quality education, it might assist in getting financial aid or student loans, which are frequently not available for non-accredited schools.
+Also, certification might require that the training program is accredited.
+And a number of Athens AL employers will only hire entry level employees that have earned a degree from an accredited school.

-Does the School Prep You for Certification?
-Certification is not required in all states, but a number of pharmacies desire that the technicians they hire be certified.
-The pharmacist technician school should ready its students to pass the NHA or the PTCB exam.
-Students interested in obtaining NHA certification will also need 1 year of job experience.
-This qualification may be satisfied by taking part in a college sponsored internship program.
+Does the Program Prep You for Certification?
+Certification is not mandated in every state, but numerous pharmacies prefer that the techs they employ are certified.
+The pharmacist technician college needs to prep its students to pass the NHA or the PTCB exam.
+Students interested in obtaining NHA certification will additionally need 1 year of professional experience.
+This requirement can be met by participating in a school sponsored internship program.

-Does the School Offer Internship Programs?
-As we previously covered, the NHA mandates a year of experience for certification, which can be met through an internship program.
-One of the best ways to obtain hands on clinical experience as a pharmacy technician is to work out in the field.
-Most pharmacy technician degree or certificate programs also require practical training prior to graduation and an internship is a great way to satisfy the requirement.
-Check if the schools have associations with Athens Alabama area pharmacies, clinics, or hospitals for internship programs.
+Does the College Provide Internship Programs?
+As we just covered, the NHA requires a year of experience for certification, which may be satisfied through an internship program.
+Perhaps the best way to acquire hands on clinical experience as a pharmacy tech is to train out in the field.
+Most pharmacy technician certificate or degree programs also require practical training prior to graduation and an internship is a great way to satisfy the requirement.
+Find out if the programs have a working relationship with Athens Alabama area pharmacies, clinics, or hospitals for internship programs.

-Does the College Give Job Placement Help?
-Getting that first job in Athens AL upon graduation, particularly with no experience, can be a challenging endeavor without some help.
-Ask if the schools you are researching have job placement programs.
+Does the College Offer Job Placement Help?
+Finding that initial position in Athens AL upon graduation, particularly with no experience, can be a daunting undertaking without some assistance.
+Ask if the colleges you are researching have job placement programs.
 If so, ask what their job placement rates are.
-A high job placement rate is an indication that the college has an excellent reputation within the field generating demand for its graduates.
-It also signifies that it has a substantial network of employer contacts where it can refer graduating students.
+A higher job placement rate is an indication that the school has an excellent reputation within the field creating appeal for its graduates.
+It also signifies that it has a substantial network of pharmacy contacts where it can refer graduates.

-Where is the School Located?
-For many students, the school they choose will have to be within commuting distance of their Athens AL residence.
-Individuals who have chosen to attend classes online obviously will not have to trouble themselves with the location of the campus.
-However, the availability of local internships will be of concern.
-Something to bear in mind is that if you choose to enroll in a school that is out of state or perhaps out of your local area, you may need to pay a higher tuition.
+Where is the College Located?
+For many students, the college they choose will need to be within travelling distance of their Athens AL residence.
+Individuals who have decided to attend classes online obviously will not have to concern themselves with the location of the campus.
+However, the availability of area internships will be of importance.
+Something to bear in mind is that if you decide to enroll in a program that is out of state or even out of your local area, you may have to pay a higher tuition.
 State colleges normally charge higher tuitions for out of state residents.
-And community colleges generally charge a higher tuition to those students that live outside of their districts.
+And community colleges frequently charge a higher tuition for those students that don't reside within their districts.

-How Large are the Classes ?
-Unless you are the sort of person that likes to sit way in the rear of the classroom or hide in the crowd, you will probably want a smaller class size.
-Small classes enable more individual participation and one-on-one instruction.
-Ask the schools you are reviewing what the average student to teacher ratio is for their classrooms.
-If practical you may prefer to monitor one or more classes before making your ultimate decision.
-This will also give you an opportunity to converse with several of the instructors and students to get their opinions regarding the pharmacy technician program as well.
+How Big are the Classes ?
+Unless you are the type of student that prefers to sit way in the back of the classroom or get lost in the crowd, you will likely want a smaller class size.
+Small classes enable more individual participation and personalized instruction.
+Ask the schools you are researching what the average teacher to student ratio is for their classes.
+If practical you may prefer to sit in on one or more classes before making your final determination.
+This will also give you an opportunity to talk with a few of the students and instructors to get their perspectives regarding the pharmacy tech program as well.

 Can the Program Accommodate your Schedule?
-And last you must confirm that the pharmacist technician school you finally select can offer the class schedule you need.
-This is particularly crucial if you decide to continue working while you attend classes.
-If you must schedule night or weekend classes in the Athens AL area, make certain that they are offered.
-If you can only attend part-time, find out if that is an option and how many courses or credit hours you would have to carry.
-Also, ask what the procedure is for making up any classes that you may miss as a result of illness, work or family obligations.
+And last you need to verify that the pharmacist tech college you finally pick can offer the class schedule you need.
+This is particularly essential if you choose to continue working while you attend school.
+If you need to schedule night or weekend classes in the Athens AL area, check that they are offered.
+If you can only enroll on a part-time basis, verify if that is an option and how many courses or credit hours you would have to carry.
+Also, learn what the protocol is for making up any classes that you may miss as a result of work, illness or family emergencies.

-Enroll in the Best Athens Pharmacy Technician Program
+Enroll in the Best Athens Pharmacy Tech School

-Getting the ideal pharmacist technician training is a crucial first step to beginning your career in a rewarding occupation where helping people with their wellness is your objective.
-Traditionally, many pharmacy techs were trained "on the job".
-These days, most pharmacists can no longer operate this way and place a higher importance on hiring formally educated technicians.
-Training is furnished by technical colleges, vocational and trade schools, as well as community colleges.
-The majority of pharmacy technician programs include both clinical and classroom training.
-As we have covered in this article, it's necessary to enroll in a college that is accredited and will ready you for certification.
-This is true both for classes online and for those attended on campus.
-If you make use of our other tips you will be able to evaluate colleges so that you are certain to make the best choice.
-With the right education and determination you can accomplish your goal to become a pharmacy tech in Athens Alabama.
+Getting the ideal pharmacy tech training is an important first step to launching your career in a gratifying occupation where assisting customers with their wellness is your mission.
+Traditionally, most pharmacy techs were trained "on the job".
+Nowadays, most pharmacists can no longer operate this way and much prefer to hire formally trained techs.
+Training is offered by trade schools, vocational and technical colleges, as well as community colleges.
+Many pharmacist tech programs include both classroom and clinical training.
+As we have covered in this article, it's necessary to choose a school that is accredited and will prep you for certification.
+This applies both for classes online and for those attended on campus.
+If you follow our additional suggestions you will be able to compare schools so that you are sure to make the right choice.
+With the appropriate education and commitment you can realize your goal of becoming a pharmacy tech in Athens Alabama.